14 min to read

-Robert’s plan of attack and equipment echoed the same theme and early in the day I learned there is one overarching principal to Lee’s approach to bass fishing – keep it simple, don’t over think your approach, learn the basics, master the basics, employ the basics better than your competitors but never forget to keep an open mind and an eye on detail.
+Robert’s plan of attack and equipment echoed the same theme and early in the day I learned there is one overarching theme to Lee’s approach to bass fishing – keep it simple, don’t overthink your approach, learn the basics, master the basics, employing the basics better than your competitors but never forget to keep an open mind and an eye on detail.

 Robert sticks to monofilament line.
 He learned on Stren mono as a boy and so he sticks with Stren mono.
 I asked about fluorocarbon lines and braid and he explained that he does use braid when he is punching into very thick cover but that he generally does not like braid because he sets the hook so hard (since he learned on mono growing up and got used to the stretch in mono) that he tends to rip hooks out of a fish’s mouth with braid.
 And with fluorocarbon, he went on to explain, he will set the hook so hard that he tends to snap it much of the time because of fluorocarbon’s lack of shock-resistance.

 An hour or so later in the day, incidentally, at a point when Robert and I were fishing casually and joking around with the camera crew, he sprung into a hook-set that would have made Tiger Wood’s T shot look tame.
 To say Robert has a “hard” hook set might be the understatement of the year.
 He can go from leisurely chatting to violently yanking a hook into a fish’s face unlike I’d ever seen before.
-In fact, this particular 2 pound fish underwent an out of water experience and flew halfway back to the boat as Robert erupted into it like a big league slugger jumping all over a hanging curveball.
+This particular 2-pound fish underwent an out of water experience and flew halfway back to the boat as Robert erupted into it like a big-league slugger jumping all over a hanging curveball.

 As for sticking with the basics, Robert used two baits for about 90% of the day: a Reaction Innovations 4-inch Boom-Boom Tube (green pumpkin and watermelon) and a DT 6 Rapala Crankbait in brownish craw pattern.
 Robert also pitched a Senko, flipped a Beaver and ended the day with a new 7-inch jointed slow sinking swimbait, but I would estimate about 90% of his casts were with the tube and the crankbait.